strymon-system/ds2/README.md

 ## License

-SnailTrail is primarily distributed under the terms of both the MIT license and the Apache License (Version 2.0).
+DS2 is primarily distributed under the terms of both the MIT license and the Apache License (Version 2.0).
 See LICENSE-APACHE, and LICENSE-MIT for details.